-In many cases, prostate cancer stays confined to the prostate, and is so slow-growing that it might never pose a threat.
-However, some cases of prostate cancer can be aggressive and quickly spread to other organs or bones.
-Your treatment decisions will depend largely on what kind of prostate cancer you have.
-You can determine what kind of prostate cancer you have by knowing the stage and grade.
+In many cases, prostate cancer stays confined to the prostate and is so slow-growing that it may never pose a serious threat to your overall health.
+However, some cases of prostate cancer are aggressive and may quickly spread to other organs or bones.
+Your treatment decisions will depend largely on what kind of prostate cancer you have and how aggressive it is.
+You can determine this by knowing the stage and grade of your cancer.

 What should you do if you or a loved one has just been diagnosed with prostate cancer?
 First, take a moment to breathe.
-Then your priority is to find out as much as you can about your diagnosis and work with your doctor to make a plan.
-Visit our newly diagnosed section to receive some tools to help you do this.
+After that, your priority is to find out as much as you can about your diagnosis and work with your doctor to make a plan.
+Visit our Newly Diagnosed section to find tools and information to help you do this.

 Understanding Prostate Cancer

 Cancer is a disease that begins in cells, which are the building blocks that make up all tissue and organs of the body, including the prostate.
 Normal cells grow, divide, and die on a regular schedule.
 Sometimes something goes wrong with this process and the cells don’t die as they should.
 Instead, they create a growth or tumor.
-Tumors can be benign, meaning not cancerous, or malignant, meaning cancerous.
+Tumors can be benign (not cancerous) or malignant (cancerous).

-Prostate cancer can spread from the prostate to other organs and the lymph system.
-When this happens the disease is called metastatic prostate cancer.
+Prostate cancer can spread from the prostate to the bone, other organs, and the lymph system.
+When this happens, the disease is called metastatic prostate cancer.
 If prostate cancer spreads, or metastasizes, to the bone, you have prostate cancer cells in the bone, not bone cancer.

 Prostate cancer can only be diagnosed with a tissue sample, which is obtained through a biopsy.
-Once you have a diagnosis of prostate cancer, you can learn more about your disease state, including your Gleason Score or grade, which indicates aggressiveness, and Stage, which indicates location.
+Once you have been diagnosed with prostate cancer, you can learn more about your disease state, including your Gleason Score or grade, which indicates the aggressiveness of the disease, and Stage, which indicates the location of the cancer cells in your body.
 This information will help you and your doctor work together to develop the best treatment plan for you.

-Treatment options vary depending upon your prostate cancer stage and how aggressive the cancer cells are.
+Treatment options vary depending on your prostate cancer stage and how aggressive the cancer cells are.